I am a...

 Imagine the girl above enters a public gym for the first time, a few years older but with the same fashion sense.

 Her football coach father had tried to foster any sliver of athleticism she might have inherited to no avail.
 She meets with a trainer the gym assigns, a Greek God-like creature with rippling muscles and a body fat percentage that matched his vocabulary.
 After running through a quick fitness assessment (that she failed with flying colors), this young Zeus trainer who’d never run slower than a 6 minute mile attempted to make a newcomer do 45 seconds of Burpees (which at first she thought was simply a burp on command, no problem!)
 When she needed to stop at only 15 seconds in, Mr. 12 pack abs said “I guess you just don’t want this enough.
 I guess you just want to stay a fat, unhealthy girl forever.”
 You’re right, 12 pack Zeus.
 I certainly didn’t want it.
-I didn’t want to work with someone who had no idea how to program exercises for complete beginner.
-Who had no clue how to start with the basics and the joy of movement, and had no clue how to focus a fitness routine on how it makes you feel rather than what you’ll look like a result.
-And I certainly did not want to work with someone who felt it was okay to shame a teenage girl about her body, and who thought he had a CLUE what her health was like solely based on her appearance.
+I didn’t want to work with someone who had no idea how to program exercises for a complete beginner.
+Who had no clue how to start with the basics and the joy of movement, and had no clue how to focus a fitness routine on how it made you feel rather than what you’d look like as a result.
+And I certainly did not want to work with someone who felt it was okay to shame a teenage girl about her body, or who thought your health was determined by your appearance.

 Clearly, I never met with 12 pack Zeus again.
 And I didn’t go to the gym for awhile.
 But around the time I graduated college, when this second picture was taken, I decided I wanted to try again.
 (On my own, this time).
 I lost close to 100lbs, because that’s what I wanted for myself.